This story has been updated. It was originally published on September 16, 2018.

 5. Kiwi Browser

-Like a few Android browsers, it relies on that handy Chromium code, so you get the usual tools for tabs, bookmarks, passwords, and private browsing.
-But Kiwi adds a few tweaks: You can access features like a night mode to prevent eye strain, an ad blocker that’s enabled by default, support for playing YouTube in the background (so you can keep on listening to music while you browse), and a special scanner that helps you avoid any sites that might hijack your phone to mine cryptocurrencies.
+Like a few Android browsers, it relies on that handy Chromium code, so you’ll get the usual tools for tabs, bookmarks, passwords, and private browsing.
+But Kiwi adds a few tweaks: You can access features like a night mode to prevent eye strain, an ad blocker that’s enabled by default, support for playing YouTube in the background (so you can keep listening to music while you browse), and a special scanner that helps you avoid any sites that might hijack your phone to mine cryptocurrencies.

-Kiwi Browser: free for Android
+Kiwi Browser is free for Android.

 6. Tor Browser

 The truly paranoid web-searcher needs Tor.
 Like its desktop version, the Tor Browser for Android doesn’t connect you directly to sites.
 Instead, it routes you through a series of connected servers, making it much harder for other people—whether that’s your internet provider, marketing companies, government agencies, or identity thieves—to track and identify you.

 In that respect, this browser acts a lot like a VPN, only instead of putting your trust in one VPN company and its servers, you’re relying on a decentralized network of nodes run by volunteers who believe in privacy.
 The good news is that all of this heavy lifting happens behind the scenes, so you can just run your searches and enter URLs as you normally would.